clr2of8/CookieCrimesJS/README.md

 Thank you to @shellsterdude as well for the hints and tips he gave me as well as help testing.

+Note: Running this command leaves a headless browser behind, causing non-deterministic results if you run it again.
+You should kill the chrome processes associated with the headless browser or restart the OS before running this command a second time to guarantee your successfull exfil of cookies.

 # Windows

 ## Windows 10